erwinx1994/DigitalWallet/readme.md

     Retrieve transaction history of wallet

 The system design diagram that connects them all can be found in the [./system_design/Simplified digital wallet system.pdf](./system_design/Simplified%20digital%20wallet%20system.pdf) file in this repository.

+## Client application

+The client application can be found in the **api_client** subfolder of this repository.
+Once compiled, it can be used to interact with the backend applications to manage your wallet.

+This command allows you to deposit an amount of money in the specified wallet in the specified currency.

+	api_client deposit <wallet_id> <currency> <amount>

+This command allows you to withdraw an amount of money from the specified wallet in the specified currency.

+	api_client withdraw <wallet_id> <currency> <amount>

+This command allows you to transfer an amount of money from source to destination wallets of the same currency.

+	api_client transfer <source_wallet_id> <destination_wallet_id> <currency> <amount>

+This command allows you to get the balance of the specified wallet.

+	api_client get_balance <wallet_id>

+This command allows you to get the transaction history of the specified wallet from a start date to end date, inclusive.

+	api_client get_transaction_history <wallet_id> <start_date> <end_date>

 ## Design of RESTful API